2020 College Football Playoff National Championship

 The 2020 College Football Playoff National Championship was a college football bowl game played on January 13, 2020 (which was the latest calendar date for the game until 2025), at the Mercedes-Benz Superdome in New Orleans, Louisiana.
 The sixth College Football Playoff National Championship, the game determined a national champion in the NCAA Division I Football Bowl Subdivision for the 2019 season.
 The game began at 8:00 p.m.
 EST (7:00 p.m. local CST) and was televised by ESPN.
 It was the final game of the 2019–20 College Football Playoff and, aside from the all-star games that followed, was the culminating game of the 2019–20 bowl season.
 Sponsored by telecommunications company AT&T, the game was officially known as the 2020 College Football Playoff National Championship presented by AT&T.

 The championship featured the winner of the Peach Bowl, the top-seeded LSU Tigers from the Southeastern Conference defeating the winner of the Fiesta Bowl, the third seed and defending national champion Clemson Tigers from the Atlantic Coast Conference by a score of 42–25 to win their first national championship since 2007.
 The win for LSU snapped Clemson's 29 game-winning streak and gave them their fourth national championship, their first in the College Football Playoff era, and becoming just the 2nd team to complete a perfect 15–0 season after Clemson doing the feat the season earlier.
 The next two teams that would accomplish this feat were Georgia in 2022, and Michigan in 2023.
 Clemson appeared in their fourth overall CFP National Championship game, tying them with Alabama for the most appearances by any team.
 LSU became the first team to win the national championship in their home state since the 2008 Florida Gators.

 Background

 Mercedes-Benz Superdome in New Orleans was announced as the host site for the sixth College Football Playoff National Championship on November 4, 2015.
 Playoff seedings and New Year's Six bowl matchups were announced on December 8, 2019.
 This was the first of four consecutive College Football Playoff National Championship games matching the No. 3 seed and the No. 1 seed.

-2020 College Football Playoff

-The semifinals were played on December 28, 2019.
-At the Peach Bowl, for the first semifinal game, LSU routed Oklahoma 63–28.
-At the Fiesta Bowl for the second semifinal game, defending champion Clemson defeated Ohio State 29–23, after a pass meant for Chris Olave was intercepted in the endzone by Clemson cornerback Nolan Turner after a miscommunication.